PxTools/PxApiSpecs/DevelopersNotesToThemselves.md

+## Who/How will we use the generated code.
+Is the model usefull outside the api?
+(A copy of the model was used to upgraded the "old" jsonstat2 serializer, but this is not "live".
+It is (soon 🙂 ) used to generate examples, but this happens as part of the spec-editing.
+So they don't count)

+Will the same model be created for the client?
+The proxy-api(aka portal.api) is both client and server.

 ## Partial files for the model
 Why do we need partial files: Classes with ObjectType like the subclasses of FolderContentItem (heading, table ,, ) should have a constructor setting Objecttype correctly so that instances of the Heading class always has objectType heading.